 The beginning was Reaganomics

 To explain, we must start with Reaganomics.
-Mr Ronald Reagan became the 40th president of the US in 1981 and then started the economic policies called Reaganomics.
+Ronald Reagan became the 40th president of the US in 1981 and then initiated his economic policies called Reaganomics.

 Then, the US had been suffering from the stagflation.
 The inflation had been elevated despite the high unemployment rate.
 The Fed had been raising the interest rate, which was almost at its peak when he became a president.